Kofaka/crud-app/README.md

 After all packages will be installed run this -> `npm run start` and app will automatically run at [http://localhost:3000/](http://localhost:3000/).

-After that You should run Json server at port 4000 -> `json-server --watch db.json --port 4000`.
+The working example You can see here -> [CRUD App](https://kofaka.github.io/crud-app/).

 This app not fully covered by tests considering the time amount that was provided.
 Also, the call result to Coinapi.io was changed to mocked data considering that Coinapi.io provides limited amount of calls to their api at free subscription.